Precastwig/BoardAnalyzer/README.md

     - Add ability to select other holds while one is selected
 - BoardSettings:
     - Add "set to current" button to type/direction/size tabs
-    - When changing the board corners, check all existing holds for new outside-ness, and display "are you sure" and delete those outside
 - Hold selection:
     - Add "discard changes" button - hotkey to esc
 - UI:
     - Dissallow features until board is fully set up (ie. don't let people use any analysis tools until all corners added and board size has been input)
     - Show errors/warnings in red on info pane, like when saving a hold that's invalid
-    - Show progress bar during long generations/Put them on a seperate thread
+    - Show progress bar during saving and do on a seperate thread
-- Heatmap:
-    - Improve efficiency of heatmap generation (do something like quadtree for raytracing (Is it called Kd-tree?))
-    - Visualize heatmap overlay on board and add button to hide/show
+	- Remove weird colour mixing and just display single colour (probably should be done after the hold type overhaul)
 - Major features:
-    - Figure out how to alter the hold size during perspective shift in a way that is reversable
+	- Hold type overhaul
+		- Make hold types have one MAJOR/MAIN type with any number of sub-types
+		- Add the "wood/plastic" sub-type
+		- Force every hold to have a MAJOR/MAIN type
+	- Add colour choosing to settings
     - Add Suggestions for holds to REMOVE
     - Allow dragging hold into ellipses, and fix underlying analysis to work with ellipses (tricksy, lots of math involved)
     - Add route creation/saving (Not really the point of this app)